 Prerequisite: Counter registration required

-CMSC 199, 399, 599, 699
+CMSC 199, 399, 599,699

 Independent Study in Computer Science

 Variable units.

 Prerequisite: Counter registration required

+CMSC 600

+Computer Science Senior Seminar

+Intended as a capstone experience for mathcomputer science majors, this course will provide a forum for seniors to present the results of their required independent research projects.
+Other class meetings will consist of instructor talks, guest lectures, and discussions of readings of particular relevance to graduating computer scientists.
+3 units.

 Recent tutorial topics in computer science

 Distributed Databases Robotics Parallel Algorithms Compiler Design Advanced Rendering Techniques

 EAST ASIAN STUDIES

-Faculty advisors: B. Jenike (anthropology), Tsomu (history), Orr (art history), Sung (Chinese and Japanese, chair III), Yamakido (Chinese and Japanese), Yang\ (Chinese and Japanese, chair I,II), Vorenkamp (religious studies)
+Faculty advisors: B. Jenike (anthropology), Orr (art history), Sung (Chinese and Japanese), Tsomu (history), Vorenkamp (religious studies) Yamakido (Chinese and Japanese), Yang (Chinese and Japanese, chair)

 The Program in East Asian Studies is dedicated to the study of the civilizations, cultures, and contemporary importance of East Asia.
 The rich cultural heritages and the political and economic significance of the region are covered by courses in anthropology, government, literature, and religious studies.

 Required for the major in East Asian studies

+Twelve courses as follows:

 - a.
-Six terms of Chinese language: CHJA 101, 102, 201, 202, 203, 301 or

-- Five terms of Japanese language: CHJA 111, 112, 211, 212, 213, and one course from CHJA 311 or FAST 265

-- 2. EAST 140: Traditional East Asian Civilization EAST 150 Modern East Asian Civilization

-- Two courses selected from the following: EAST 175: Introduction to the Arts of China and Japan

-EAST 220: Buddhism

-EAST 260: East Asian Classics in Translation EAST 265: Introduction to Japanese Language and Culture

-EAST 310: Introduction to East Asian Linguistics

-EAST 335: Political Economy of East Asia

-EAST 350: Modern Chinese Literature and Cinema in Translation

-EAST 364: Ethnography of East Asia

-EAST 365: Modern Japanese History, 1868-2000

-EAST 366: Ethnography of Japan

-EAST 420: Contemporary China

-EAST 445: Chinese Government and Politics

-EAST 491: Borderlands in Asia

-FAST 510: Seminar in Zen Buddhism

-EAST 520: Seminar in Chinese Literature

-4. One course selected from the following: ECON 200: Economic Development

-GOVT 275: Global Economic Relations

-A senior-level independent study (3-6 units) resulting in the completion of a substantial research paper

-In addition to the requirements listed above, majors are encouraged to further strengthen their Chinese or Japanese language skills by studying in China or Japan (see "Off-Campus Programs," page 271) and/or in one of several intensive summer language programs offered in the U.S.

-Students with prior background in Chinese or Japanese who place out of the first-year sequence of courses are required to complete additional language study for the major - either at Lawrence, abroad, or in a summer language program - at the discretion of the program director.

-Required for the minor in East Asian studies

-1. Five courses, as follows:
+Six terms of Chinese language: CHJA 101, 102, 201, 202, 203, 301 or - Six terms of Japanese language: CHJA 111, 112, 211, 212, 213, and 311 - 2.
+EAST 140: Traditional East Asian Civilization EAST 150 Modern East Asian Civilization - Two courses selected from the following: EAST 175: Introduction to the Arts of China and lapan EAST 216: Buddhism in China and Japan EAST 260: East Asian Classics in Translation EAST 265: Introduction to Japanese Language and Culture EAST 310: Introduction to East Asian Linguistics EAST 335: Political Economy of East Asia EAST 350: Modern Chinese Literature and Cinema in Translation EAST 364: Ethnography of East Asia EAST 366: Ethnography of Japan EAST 420: Contemporary China EAST 445: Chinese Government and Politics EAST 510: Seminar in Zen Buddhism FAST 520: Seminar in Chinese Literature One course that situates East Asian culture in a broader international context, such as: GOVT 340: International Politics GOVT 480: International Organizations HIST 295: Nationalism in the Modern World Students should consult with the EAST chair to select a course appropriate to their interests.
+EAST 699: A senior-level independent study (6 units) resulting in the completion of a substantial research paper or project.
+In addition to the requirements listed above, majors are encouraged to further strengthen their Chinese or Japanese language skills by studying in China or Japan (see "Off-Campus Programs," page 292) and/or in one of several intensive summer language programs offered in the U.S. Students with prior background in Chinese or Japanese who place out of the first-year sequence of courses are required to complete additional language study for the major - either at Lawrence, abroad, or in a summer language program - at the discretion of the program director.
+Required for the minor in East Asian studies 1.
+Five courses, as follows: